xstudios/socialappframework/docs/saf_base.md

 Facebook SDK and start a session.

 ##Public Methods
-The public methods are the **same** methods available to the Facebook PHP SDK.
+The public methods are the **same** methods available to the Facebook PHP SDK with some other useful methods thrown in.

 ###setAppId($value)
 ####Parameter: _string_